-Scholars not following the uniform dress code will be counseled and the parents/guardians will be notified.
+Scholars not following the uniform dress code will be counseled and the parents/guardians will be notified and may be required to bring alternative clothing or take the scholar home.
 Scholars who willfully and continuously disregard the uniform dress code will be subject to consequences as written in the Family Handbook.